cmphilpot/cmphilpot/README.md

 </p>

 <!--
+"I leverage my engineering and project management backgrounds to deconstruct complex problems and drive them to resolution.

 ![frame-logo-dark](https://github.com/user-attachments/assets/b4fa839b-93b4-486b-b3f7-57f54ca357c5)
 **cmphilpot/cmphilpot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.